 1. Product Knowledge: Understand what you are selling

-Having your team, comprised of sales, marketing and customer service, completely understand the product being sold is critical for creating strong customer relationships, building a formidable brand reputation and beating the competition in your niche.
-Poor product knowledge, on the other hand, can break your company.
+Having your team completely understand the products being sold is critical for creating strong customer relationships, building a positive brand reputation and outperforming your competition.

 2. Industry and Customer Knowledge: Understand what your customers are looking for in an industry

-Infusing industry knowledge topics in your training helps prepare your team for the needs of the market and customer.
+Infusing industry knowledge topics in your training help prepare your team for the needs of the customer.
 Being up to date on changes in the industry will also prepare employees to foresee possible changes that might disrupt the industry.
-Understanding what customers need in the industry will help retain customers and improve their experience with your brand.

 3. Competitor Analysis: Understand what your competitors are doing